InfuseAI/piperider/static_report/README.md

 > **Note**
 >
 > Generated **single report** and **comparison report** will be moved into [piperider_cli/data/report](https://github.com/InfuseAI/piperider/tree/main/piperider_cli/data/report).
-> This MUST be done on most FE PR's that affect the reports.
+> This MUST be done on ALL PR's that affect the reports.

 ### Single/Comparison Reports